 Crowns and Bridges

 Crowns are metal and/or resin or porcelain ‘caps’ that cover the tooth for structural or cosmetic purposes.
 Crowns can fill in gaps and chips, fix rotated and misaligned teeth and be fabricated to be any shade desired.
 We make many different types of crowns based on your wants and needs.
 Some of the best esthetic crowns are Captek and Empress II.
 These crowns give the most natural look and feel.
 Crowns can support teeth that have been weakened by cavities, large fillings or that have had root canal therapy.
+Dental crowns services can be done at our Rosemont dental office along side our family dentist services.

-Often we will make an all gold crown for the back of the mouth.
+Often we will make an all-gold crown for the back of the mouth.
 All gold crowns can withstand incredible chewing and grinding forces since they have fabulous strength, but are still softer than most of the other materials used to make crowns.

 Bridges are designed to remain permanently in place.
 A bridge is a false tooth that fills a gap where a tooth is missing.
 Anchored to the natural teeth with metal bands or with crowns, the dentist then applies resin or cement to hold the false tooth in place.
-Proper fitting is necessary not only for the patient’s comfort, but because a poorly fitted bridge or any other restoration, can damage a person’s jaw, gums or remaining teeth.
+Proper fitting is necessary not only for the patient’s comfort but because a poorly fitted bridge or any other restoration, can damage a person’s jaw, gums or remaining teeth.
 It usually takes at least two visits for a dentist to fit and adjust a bridge.
 Similar to the process for fitting partial dentures, the dentist takes an impression of your teeth.

 There are as many different choices for bridge materials as there are for crowns.
 X-Rays and a consultation will help you decide which one seems right for you.
+Contact Dillon Family Dentistry and ask us bout our denture services in Bryn Mawr, PA.
+We have been helping Bryn Mawr, PA residents with teeth whitening, dentures, sleep apnea, and veneers for 50 years.